An analytic approach to the Riemann hypothesis: Convergence of monotonic alternating double series and Pringsheim's theorem

 is a connected rectangular subset of the lattice containing any element $a_{ij}$ with $i\le p$ and $j\le q$:

 On it we define a {\it partial sum} on a Pringsheim set \cite{rif4} as

 Thus, we can introduce the {\it Pringsheim Convergence} criterion \cite{rif4} as

 where $i$ and $j$ run from $1$ through $p$ and $q$ independently\footnote{The statement that the indices $i,j$ run \textsl{at the same time but independently} means that none of them is constrained by a particular algorithm, but both are free to run in ${\mathbb N}$ independently one of the other.
-This definition obviously regards a pair of random variables $X_i,X_j\in\left\{0,1\right\}$ constrained by the relation $X_i+X_j=1$ and such that

-In light of these definitions, the partial sum of a double series in the Pringsheim convergence splits ahead in this way:
+The partial sum of a double series in the Pringsheim convergence splits therefore ahead as follows:

-As a side remark for readers interested in thermodynamics and statistical physics, by evaluating the entropy of this distribution we can say that the {\it Pringsheim convergence} corresponds to the Maximal Entropy for the {\it Gaussian random-walk} $p_i\equiv p\left(X_i\right)$ where $p_i=\frac12$.
-Under this viewpoint {\it Row-convergence} and {\it Column-convergence} correspond to the cases $p_1=1$ and $p_1=0$ for which we have a vanishing-entropy distribution.}.
+}.
 We refer to it with the concise notation $\sum_{\left\{ {\cal R} \right\}} {a_{ij} } < \infty $, where with ${\cal R}$ we consider the whole class of rectangles ${\cal R}_{pq}$.
 Two other very important Pringsheim Sets are the {\it columns} ${\cal R}_{p\bar h}$ and the {\it rows} ${\cal R}_{\bar h q}$, where $\bar h$ is an index taking a fixed value.
 We can now define the {\it row partial sum} and the {\it column partial sum} as the sums\footnote{In the next formulas of partial sums the fixed indices are $i$ or $j$ and will not be over-scored by a bar.}

 and then introduce the concepts of {\it column-convergence}

 and {\it row-convergence}

 After the introduction of these definitions, Pringsheim was able to prove the following \cite{rif4} 0.3cm